 A quick search on dolphin plant info reveals that it is a cross between hot dog cactus and string of pearls.
 Dolphin plants are hybrids that bring extra charm to a sea-themed planter.
 Their unusual leaf form has typical succulent plumpness with low maintenance and few growing issues.
 The main thing to remember is that the plant is a succulent and requires well-draining soil to thrive.
 One of the worst offenses is overly wet soil, but don’t be fooled – dolphin plants do like regular moisture.

 For fans of dolphins, growing dolphin plants may be the closest thing they can come to having a pod of these aquatic mammals in their home.
 The plants are a hit in Japan, where growers marvel at their unusual form and sweet leaping cetaceans.
 While the plant may be difficult to find in your standard nursery, many specialty growers have it available online.
-It is a worth challenge to find one and make it your own endearing houseplant.
+It is a worthy challenge to find one and make it your own endearing houseplant.

 How to Grow a Dolphin Succulent